 For our regranting program, we work with donors to delegate a grantmaking budget to individuals known as “regrantors”.
-Regrantors independently make grant decisions based on their own expertise.
+Regrantors independently make grant recommendations based on their own expertise.

 Our website makes the regranting process simple and transparent: